syatheen/NIDIS/README.md

-# National Integrated Drought Information System (NIDIS)
+# Software for NASA project deliverables to National Integrated Drought Information System (NIDIS)

-This following software serves as an operational version for the NIDIS map outputs.
-Internal progress sheet can be located [here](https://nasa-my.sharepoint.com/:x:/r/personal/jacaraba_ndc_nasa_gov/Documents/WorkDocuments/Projects/ILAB/2024-SONI-Parallel/Indicators_Data_Dictionary_nClimGrid_Resolution_ILAB.xlsx?d=w4d5e4812cb06468d819235dcd8268571&csf=1&web=1&e=cnB6yV).
+This repository contains software used to create the data deliverables hosted at this NASA NCCS portal [link](https://portal.nccs.nasa.gov/lisdata_pub/NLDAS/DroughtIndicatorImportanceData/ForSteve/).

 ## RUNS ON DISCOVER